pandas-dev/pandas/doc/source/reference/arrays.rst

 objects contained with a :class:`Index`, :class:`Series`, or :class:`DataFrame`.

 For some data types, pandas extends NumPy's type system.
-String shortcuts for these types can be found at :ref:`basics.dtypes`.
+String aliases for these types can be found at :ref:`basics.dtypes`.

 =================== ========================= ================== =============================